Quiz bowl: Preparation

 Since questions are generally derived from an unofficial "canon" of topics, players commonly review, and practice with, questions from past competition to prepare for upcoming tournaments.
 Several websites exist for this purpose, the most commonly used being QB Reader, a single-player quiz bowl simulator that also includes a navigable database of past questions; Protobowl, a multiplayer real-time quiz bowl simulator; and QuizBug 2, a single-player quiz bowl simulator.

 Players often research and write their own questions to prepare for quiz bowl.
 Active participation in academic coursework also helps to prepare for quiz bowl.
 Blind memorization of high-frequency out-of-context facts, often referred to as "stock" clues, is a common method of quiz bowl preparation, but is generally discouraged, because the memorization generally has little academic utility.
 Players benefit from exposure to a broad range of school, cultural subjects, memorization, and study skills, as well as an improved ability to cooperate and work in teams.

+Some players swear by flashcarding (or just "carding") common answers and clues.
+This is often done through the use of spaced-repetition apps like Anki or Mnemosyne.
+In this way, players can quickly and efficiently memorize and retain the things that they learn during traditional methods of studying.

 NAQT also sells lists of topics that are frequently asked about in their questions.